RajashekharYP/Snake-Balls-Game/README.md

 <img src="GameInProgress.JPG">

-Game Over Cases:
+Game Over Cases:-

-When snake touches it self.
+1.When snake touches it self.

-When snake hits the wall.
+2.When snake hits the wall.